galkinc/ml-projects-lab/cloud/aws/ecs/README.md

 ### 1. Preparing a Docker Image

 From [the AWS docs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-fargate.html?spm=a2ty_o01.29997173.0.0.7ecc517160RlCZ#prerequisites): "The security group you select when creating a service [...] must have port 80 open for inbound traffic.".
-So I used 80 port instead 8080.
+So let us used 80 port instead 8080.

 Make sure your Dockerfile is correct.